 While wearing your gold plated jewellery do not apply cream, lotion or don't spray perfumes or other sprays it will interact with your Jewellery's metal and tarnish.
 A single spray of these perfumes is good enough to spoil the look and colour of the jewellery or shorten the colour life.
 Put on your plated jewellery after you have applied lotion, perfume or makeup.
 Wait until it is dry or it has been absorbed by your skin before you wear your gold plated Jewellery.

 Materials like oil, nail polish, nail polish remover, Spray, perfume etc. may react with metal used in plated jewellery and will cause it to tarnish easily.

 Make sure that you don’t forget to remove your gold plated jewellery when you exercise or anything that would require heavy physical work because plating goes with sweat.

-Chlorine in water also reacts with the metals so remove the ornaments when swimming.
+Chlorine in water also reacts with the metals so remove the ornaments when bathing, swimming or wash hands.

 Be sure to avoid rubbing plated bangles, bracelets and necklaces against each other.